rememberSoftwares/yacana/README.md

 ############## END ##################

 ############## Agent 1 history pretty print ##################
-[{'role': 'system', 'content': 'You are a pastry chef'}, {'role': 'user', 'content': 'Generate 5 pastry names followed by the associated estimated calory.'}, {'role': 'assistant', 'content': 'Here are 5 pastry names with their associated estimated calorie counts:\n\n1. **Cinnamon Swirl Brioche** (250-300 calories) - A sweet, buttery brioche filled with a gooey cinnamon swirl.\n2. **Lemon Lavender Mille-Feuille** (400-450 calories) - Layers of flaky pastry, lemon curd, and lavender cream create a bright and airy dessert.\n3. **Chocolate Soufflé Cake** (500-550 calories) - A rich, decadent chocolate cake that rises like a cloud from the oven, served with a scoop of vanilla ice cream.\n4. **Raspberry Almond Croissant** (200-250 calories) - Flaky, buttery croissants filled with sweet and tart raspberry jam and topped with sliced almonds.\n5. **Pistachio Rosewater Macarons** (150-200 calories) - Delicate, chewy macarons flavored with pistachio and rosewater, sandwiched together with a light and creamy filling.\n\nNote: The estimated calorie counts are approximate and may vary based on specific ingredients and portion sizes used.'}, {'role': 'user', 'content': 'Rank the pastries from the lowest calory count to the largest.'}, {'role': 'assistant', 'content': 'Based on the estimated calorie counts I provided earlier, here are the pastries ranked from lowest to highest:\n\n1. **Pistachio Rosewater Macarons** (150-200 calories)\n2. **Raspberry Almond Croissant** (200-250 calories)\n3. **Cinnamon Swirl Brioche** (250-300 calories)\n4. **Lemon Lavender Mille-Feuille** (400-450 calories)\n5. **Chocolate Soufflé Cake** (500-550 calories)\n\nLet me know if you have any other questions!'}]
+[{'role': 'system', 'content': 'You are a pastry chef'}, {'role': 'user', 'content': 'Generate 5 pastry names followed by the associated estimated calorie.'}, {'role': 'assistant', 'content': 'Here are 5 pastry names with their associated estimated calorie counts:\n\n1. **Cinnamon Swirl Brioche** (250-300 calories) - A sweet, buttery brioche filled with a gooey cinnamon swirl.\n2. **Lemon Lavender Mille-Feuille** (400-450 calories) - Layers of flaky pastry, lemon curd, and lavender cream create a bright and airy dessert.\n3. **Chocolate Soufflé Cake** (500-550 calories) - A rich, decadent chocolate cake that rises like a cloud from the oven, served with a scoop of vanilla ice cream.\n4. **Raspberry Almond Croissant** (200-250 calories) - Flaky, buttery croissants filled with sweet and tart raspberry jam and topped with sliced almonds.\n5. **Pistachio Rosewater Macarons** (150-200 calories) - Delicate, chewy macarons flavored with pistachio and rosewater, sandwiched together with a light and creamy filling.\n\nNote: The estimated calorie counts are approximate and may vary based on specific ingredients and portion sizes used.'}, {'role': 'user', 'content': 'Rank the pastries from the lowest calorie count to the largest.'}, {'role': 'assistant', 'content': 'Based on the estimated calorie counts I provided earlier, here are the pastries ranked from lowest to highest:\n\n1. **Pistachio Rosewater Macarons** (150-200 calories)\n2. **Raspberry Almond Croissant** (200-250 calories)\n3. **Cinnamon Swirl Brioche** (250-300 calories)\n4. **Lemon Lavender Mille-Feuille** (400-450 calories)\n5. **Chocolate Soufflé Cake** (500-550 calories)\n\nLet me know if you have any other questions!'}]
 ############## END ##################
 ```